expo/expo/docs/pages/faq/react-native-version-mismatch.md

 ---
-title: React Native version mismatch error
+title: '"React Native version mismatch" errors'
 ---

-When developing a React Native app, it's not uncommon to run into an error that looks like:
+When developing an Expo or React Native app, it's not uncommon to run into an error that looks like:

 ```
 React Native version mismatch.